resurvey/TheSurveyBotBunch/README.md

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image00.png)

-8) Since you are loading iframes of pages that require authentication, is it required that you open another tab and ensure you have an active login to the SB portal.
+8) Since you are loading iframes of pages that require authentication, is it required that you open another tab and ensure you have an active login to the [SurveyBot portal](https://golive.gosurveybot.com).

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image06.png)